I have a radish problem. No, it’s not a disease issue, nor am I battling with pests. I have an addiction.

-A good source of vitamin C, they also make a good companion plant in the garden.
-And every part of the radish is edible!
+A good source of vitamin C, radishes also make good companion plants in the garden.
+And every part of the plant is edible!

 Tender green tops add zing to any salad, and immature seed pods have a marvelous sharp taste that makes them a natural in soups and stir-fries.
 Even the flowers are tasty.

 Let’s have a closer look at how to grow these fiery gems, the different types of radish, which other plants benefit from their company, storage tips, and a few unique serving suggestions.

 Cultivation and History